Slightly Non-Linear Higher-Order Tree Transducers: Introduction

 The issue with this transducer model is its lack of expressiveness, as shown by the following consequence of our results, which settles an equivalent\footnote{A routine syntactic analysis akin to~\cite[Lemma~3.6]{iatlc1} shows that it is indeed equivalent.
 Note that the results of~\cite{iatlc1} are indeed about affine, not linear, $\lambda$-calculi.} conjecture on \enquote{implicit automata} that had been put forth by \titocecilia in~\cite[\S5.3]{iatlc1}.
 (We will come back in Remark~\ref{rem:additives} to how they overcome this to characterize tree-to-tree MSO transductions.) \begin{cor}[of Theorem~\ref{thm:main-affine} below] There exists a regular tree\footnote{This phenomenon depends on using trees as inputs.
 Over strings, purely affine $\lambda$-terms can be used to recognize any regular language~\cite[Theorem~5.1]{iatlc1}.} language whose indicator function cannot be computed by any purely affine $\lambda$-transducer. \end{cor}

 Gallot et~al.\ avoid this limitation by extending the transducer model with common automata-theoretic features.
 They then show~\cite[Chapter~7]{gallotPhD} that the usual linear $\lambda$-terms lead to the previously mentioned characterization of MSOTs, while relaxing the linearity condition to \enquote{almost linearity} yields the larger class of \enquote{MSOTs with sharing}\footnote{An MSOT-S can be decomposed as an MSO tree-to-graph transduction (\Cref{ftn:msot}), that produces a rooted directed acyclic graph (DAG), followed by the unfolding of this graph into a tree.
 The rooted DAG is a compressed representation of the output tree with some \enquote{sharing} of subtrees.} (MSOT-S).
 This notion of \emph{almost linear $\lambda$-term} was introduced by Kanazawa~\cite{KanazawaJournal}, who also studied the almost affine case in~\cite{KanazawaJournal,AlmostAffine}.
 In fact, the aforementioned characterization of MSOT-S was first claimed by Kanazawa in a talk more than 15 years ago~\cite{KanazawaMSO}, although he never published a proof to the best of our knowledge.

-\subsection{Flavors of affine types.}

-We shall work with an affine type system that allows some data to be marked as duplicable via the exponential modality `$!$'.
-The grammar of types is thus $A, B \bnfeq o \bnfalt A \multimap B \bnfalt \oc A$ -- the connective $\multimap$ is the affine function arrow.

-The point is to allow us to restrict duplication by means of syntactic constraints on `!'. \begin{defi} A \emph{purely affine} type does not contain any `!', i.e.\ is built from $o$ and $\multimap$.
+\paragraph{Flavors of Affine Types.}